-Negron homers in 1st LA at-bat, Dodgers beat Rockies 9-4
+Gonsolin gets 4 inning save as Dodgers beat Rockies 9-4

 Colorado scored three runs in the third on RBI doubles by Nolan Arenado and Ian Desmond and a run-scoring single by Daniel Murphy.

-Casey Sadler (1-0) tossed 2 1/3 innings in relief of Julio Urias to get the win.
-Rookie Tony Gonsolin pitched the last four innings for his first save after being called up from Triple-A.
+Casey Sadler (1-0) tossed 2 1/3 innings in relief of Julio Urías to get the win.

 TRAINER’S ROOM